Kubernetes Image Baking

 Environment overrides:

-The script is idempotent -- re-run it if interrupted, it picks up where it left off.
+The script is idempotent.
+If it gets interrupted, re-run it and it picks up where it left off.

 After the script reports Done, sanity-check inside the VM: